utilisateur387/utilisateur387/README.md

 I'm a web developer and digital designer with a great passion for digital arts and immersive experiences.
 After working as a graphic designer in New York, I enrolled in Le Wagon's fullstack coding bootcamp in France which has provided me with a new sense of technical and creative freedom.
 I'm currently working on web development projects, all the while deepening my knowledge of technologies through self-learning.
 Feel free to reach out for a chat, a project, or anything else.

-- 🔭 I’m currently updating my portfolio, working on curators.gallery and other freelance projects
+- 🔭 I’m currently a freelance developer at Cmon
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, PHP, Magento
 - 📫 How to reach me: iyeyemim@gmail.com
 - 💻 Find me on <a href="https://www.linkedin.com/in/utilisateur387/" target="_blank">LinkedIn</a>
 - 📖 Currently reading _Man's Search for Meaning_ by Victor Frankl